ESTH 1010: Skin & Body Therapy Professional Practice

 Instructional Strategies

-Students can retake a maximum of two theory exams per course when failing theoretical exams.
+Students can retake a maximum of two theory exams per course when failing in theoretical exams.

 Students must maintain an attendance rate of 90% per course to proceed to the next level and complete the program.